Falkor/falkorlib/README.md

             	c.debug = true
         	end

-    You can also place a special file `.falkorlib.yaml` to customize the FalkorLib settings
+    __IMPORTANT__: You can also place a special file `.falkorlib.yaml` to customize the FalkorLib settings.
+Most probably, you shall ignore this file in your `.gitignore` so you can place there your private settings (tokens etc.)

   * `FalkorLib::Git`: all [git](http://git-scm.com/) operations
   * `FalkorLib::GitFlow`: all [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) operations